DataDog/system-tests/docs/architecture/overview.md

 When debugging tests, it may be useful to only run individual tests, following this example:
  - `./run.sh tests/appsec/test_conf.py::Test_StaticRuleSet::test_basic_hardcoded_ruleset`

+## Tests Container

+This container shares mounted volumes with the proxy containers.
+It executes the tests via pytest.
+These tests generate traffic against the Application Container and then inspect the dumps from the proxy containers.

 ## Application Container

 The application container is the pluggable component for each language.